How to Make Homemade Sauerkraut

 - Tossed with roasted vegetables as a side

 - Rolled into a wrap or melted into a quesadilla

 - Mixed into a salad for a spin on standard greens

-There is a reason why sauerkraut has continued to be a staple in homes for thousands of years.
-Its health benefits and ability to effortlessly pair with other foods have stood the test of time.
-Its long shelf life makes it easy to have on hand to be used whenever you feel like your gut health needs a boost.
+There is a reason why sauerkraut has continued to be a staple in homes for so long.
+Its ability to effortlessly pair with other foods has stood the test of time.
+Its long shelf life makes it easy to have on hand to be used whenever you feel like being kind to your gut health.

 Now that you know how to make homemade sauerkraut, you can begin to experiment with this powerhouse of a food for yourself.
-Once you have gotten the hang of the recipe above, various seasonings and spices can be added during the fermentation process.
 Don’t be afraid to get creative.
 Fermented foods are fun!